rebelsky/csc207c/_labs/unit-testing.md

   } // test2()
 ```

-e.
+b.
 What do you expect to happen when you run your test?

-f.
+c.
 Check your answer experimentally.

-g.
+d.
 Insert the annotation `@Test` before the declaration of `test2`.
 Then determine what happens when you run your test code.

-h.
+e.
 Change the body of `test2` to the following.
 Then observe what happens when you run your test code.

 ```java
     assertEquals(10, 3*5, "stupid test");